 “What do you see?”

-Lily squinted long and hard at the blackboard slightly excited to find out what she might see on the blackboard.
-She stared long and hard at it.
-Then blinked.
-She scanned the whole thing.
+Lily squinted long and hard at the blackboard slightly excited to find out what she might see on it.
+She waited for something to appear for about five seconds, which is very long for a five year old, but the board remained blank.
+She stared long and hard at it, thinking that maybe she was doing something wrong.
+She blinked, then she scanned the whole thing.

 Lily put her little hands on the blackboard and leaned forward, narrowing her eyes.
 “I don’t see anything.” she whined, getting frustrated.

 “What?”
 Garry looked at the blackboard himself.
-“Well it’s still working…” he muttered to himself.
+“It’s still working…” he muttered to himself.
 “I still see my symbol...
 Marissa!”

 “Marissa, she doesn’t see anything.”